 The Diploma Health Information Management programme is designed to produce graduates who can provide technical support to national, regional, district and sub-district teams in the area of information management.

-The minimum mark to obtain a pass in a course shall be 50%.
+The minimum mark to obtain a pass in a course is 50%

 Requirements for Graduation

-For the award of the Diploma in Health Information Management, the candidate must pass all prescribed courses and obtain a minimum of 90 credits.
+For the award of the B.Sc.
+Health Information Management Degree, the candidate must pass all prescribed courses and obtain a minimum of 151 credits for direct entry.